Skip to main content

 1. Sign in to the Google Cloud Platform (GCP).

 2. Launch a new Access Server appliance through GCP.
-Or, search for OpenVPN Access Server in the Google Cloud marketplace.
+Or search for Access Server in the Google Cloud marketplace.

 3. Choose the instance launch options that work best for you.